marksmith-tech/BabyGrowth/BabyGrowthPrivacyPolicy.md

 International Transfers of Information
 Information may be processed, stored, and used outside of the country in which you are located.
 Data privacy laws vary acros

+#### Technical Support
+Please contact me if you have any questions.

+Email: chrisbrown@hotmail.com